-POLICY 17.1.7: To preserve the shoreline, all new residential buildings, including attached screen enclosures will be no closer than must be setback 50 feet from the top of bank of the Orange River.
+POLICY 17.1.7: To preserve the shoreline, all new residential buildings, including attached screen enclosures will be no closer than 50 feet from the top of bank of the Orange River.

-The County Attorney's office commented that increasing the riverbank setback from 25 to 50 feet raises the potential for claims under the Bert J. Harris Act.
+The County Attorney's office noted that increasing the riverbank set back from 25 to 50 feet raises the potential for claims under the Bert J. Harris Act.

-The Land Development Code will need to be amended to require the 50 foot setback for all residential buildings.
-It should be noted that the Board of County Commissioners has been routinely requiring 50 foot setbacks from natural water bodies during the rezoning process.
-Environmental Sciences staff is working on land development regulations that will require a 50 foot setback from natural water bodies County wide.
+The Land Development Code has recently been amended to require the 50 buffer for commercial developments from natural waterways.
+It should also be noted that the Board of County Commissioners has routinely required 50 foot set backs from natural water bodies during the rezoning process.

-STAFF REPORT FOR May 20, 2009 CPA2007-49 PAGE 11 OF 25 Staff reviewed the dimensions of existing lots adjacent to the river.
-Through this review staff determined that because of the depth of the lots, the 50 foot setback would not preclude the construction of a single family home on each of those lots adjacent to the Orange River.
+Staff reviewed the dimensions of existing lots adjacent to the river.
+Through this review staff determined that because of the depth of the lots, the 50 foot set back would not preclude the construction of a single family home on each of those lots adjacent to the Orange River.